-50 Free Things to Do in Metro Phoenix Any Time in 2017
+Free Things to Do in Metro Phoenix Any Time

 Catch a Lounge Show at the Casino

-Love 'em or hate iem, tribute bands are alive and well at the Valley’s casinos.
-On just about any given day you can see the Beatles, Bon Jovi, AC/DC, or Led Zeppelin knockoffs in the lounges of Talking Stick Resort and Casino, Casino Arizona, Wild Horse Pass, and more.
+Love 'em or hate 'em, tribute bands are alive and well at the Valley’s casinos.
+On just about any given day you can see Beatles, Bon Jovi, AC/DC, or Led Zeppelin knockoffs in the lounges of Talking Stick Resort and Casino, Casino Arizona, Wild Horse Pass, and more.
 Some are good and some are not-so-good, but hey, it’s a free show.
 Plus, the lounges have local acts that are more, well, highbrow.
-Visit the websites of individual casinos for show times.
+Visit the websites of individual casinos for showtimes.

 Get Your Culture on the Street

 Phoenix's buildings aren't all varying shades of greige.
 The robust street art scene has been thriving in Phoenix for decades and has recently seen a rise in popularity thanks to an ever-growing downtown arts scene.
 Need a guide?
-Here are 25 of our favorite murals in metro Phoenix.
+Here are some of our favorite murals in metro Phoenix.

 Take in Some Free Art at the Museums

-Note: Editor's note: This post has been edited from its original version, which first appeared in January 2016.